Research & Development – LAGA-IVCR

 Measuring Performance

-Gross Domestic Expenditure on R&D (% of GDP).
+Gross Domestic Expenditure on R&D as a percentage of GDP — the primary investment benchmark.